 Imported products must meet existing Bulgarian (as an EU member) requirements, and products must be accompanied by the proper certification at the port of arrival.
 Health certificates are required for all imported products of animal origin and phytosanitary certificates are needed for all plant products that could introduce pests into the EU.

-Transit certificate issued by the competent U.S. Government agency must accompany food shipments that physically enter the EU without being released within the EU market.
+Transit certificates issued by the competent U.S. Government agency must accompany food shipments that physically enter the EU without being released within the EU market.
 Those foods only need to fulfill EU animal health requirements as these goods are not subject to EU public health requirements.
+The conditions for authorizing the transit of consignments of products of animal origin and composite products are outlined in Commission Delegated Regulation (EU) 2019/2124.
+These cover the entry of goods into EU territory that are further transported: to a border control post in order to leave the EU territory; to an approved warehouse; to a NATO or U.S. military base located in the EU territory; to a vessel leaving the EU, where the consignment is intended for ship supplying purposes.

 In accordance with EU legislation, certain products may have quality certificates that allow for reduced import duties.
 Other voluntary EU certificates allow for less stringent import control regimes (for example the aflatoxin certificate for almonds).